Ajay-Koli-5057/Wedding-Planning-Frontend/README.md

    - Clone the repositories to your local machine using `git clone https://github.com/Ajay-Koli-5057/Wedding-Planning-Frontend.git`.
    - GITHUB URL :- `https://github.com/Ajay-Koli-5057/Wedding-Planning-Frontend.git`.

-2. *Ensure XAMPP is Installed*
-   - Make sure you have XAMPP installed on your system for the database setup.

 ## Frontend Setup

 1. *Clone the Frontend Repository*